nvaccess/nvda/devDocs/startupShutdownInstall.md

 ## The Message Window

+So that a new NVDA process can end a running NVDA process, NVDA accepts [WM_QUIT](#Out-of-process-WM_QUIT) messages from other processes and creates a window that can be discovered.
-The Windows API allows us to find a process by searching for a named window.
-To make the NVDA process searchable, NVDA creates a message window with a specific name.
+The Windows API allows us to find a process by searching for a named window, NVDA creates a window for accepting messages with a fixed name.

 Starting up is blocked by checking for an existing NVDA window and sending `WM_QUIT`.
-We then set the NVDA process to allow the `WM_QUIT` to be sent from other processes (see [WM_QUIT](#Out-of-process-WM_QUIT)).

 The message window is created late during the start up, and destroyed early in exit and is not perfectly indicative of whether or not an NVDA process is running.
-As such, we have a [MutEx](#MutEx) that is checked as well.
+As such, we have a [MutEx](#MutEx) that ensures a newly started process blocks until any previous NVDA has finished exiting.

 ## MutEx